chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 +++574 extern void XOMP_loop_default(unsigned int lower, unsigned int upper, unsigned int stride, long* n_lower,long* n_upper)
 ```

-Get solution for this step and your changes will be discarded if the solution is applied:
+Alternatively, you can directly get solution for this step by using a branch with the fixes above:

 ```.term1
 cd $ROSE_SRC &&